hapax/hapax.github.io/assets/chance.md

 <div class="footdef"><sup><a id="fn.4" name="fn.4" class="footnum"
 href="#fnr.4">Footnote 4</a></sup> <p class="footpara">
-Specifically, I'm referring to *ergodic theory*, which concerns how long time averages mimic probability distributions.
+Specifically, I'm referring to <i>ergodic theory</i>, which concerns how long time averages mimic probability distributions.
 Although there are some connections to chaos, rigorous results on short time averages seem very hard.
 The model I'm describing here is more of a physical ansatz.